-Term Definition A customer marries or divorces, or is widowed.
+Term Definition Change in marital status A customer marries or divorces, or is widowed.

 For all programs except ALTCS and Freedom to Work (FTW), a person's statement of marriage is accepted as proof unless there is evidence to the contrary.
 A customer's marital status is not needed for FTW eligibility.
 For ALTCS, see the chart below.
 The proof needed is based on the marital relationship claimed.